-New in the spring of 2015, TPP is now making grants for specific needs in the arts and technology.
+In 2015, TPP began making grants for specific needs in the arts and technology.
 These grants are usually smaller in scope than District-wide grants, but generally impact students of more than one school.

-These are the grants that will be implemented during the 2016-17 school year.
+These are the grants that are being implemented during the 2017-18 school year.

 BIG IMPACT ARTS GRANTS